BYU-PRISM/GEKKO/docs/solver_extension.rst

     making use of the AMPLPY library.
 Alternatively, a .mod file (AMPL model file) can be output and solved by uploading to `NEOS <https://neos-server.org>`_.

-    The free version of AMPL limits a model to 300 variables and 300 constraints.
+    The base version of AMPL limits a model to 300 variables and 300 constraints.
+AMPL offers a free Community Edition license with no limitations on variables or constraints.
 Licensing and more details can be obtained from the `AMPL website <https://ampl.com>`_.

     The converter between GEKKO model to AMPL syntax is limited and does not support